Switching between Numerical Black-box Optimization Algorithms with Warm-starting Policies: Results

-In Fig.~\ref{fig:ERT-comparison-d2}, we show the actual performance gain calculated after executing the \vbsd (determined by the theoretical performance gain) on each function in 2D, in which we see several cases that actual performance gain $\widehat{ERT}(\vbsd)$ reaches or even exceeds the theoretical one $ERT(\vbsd)$ (cf.~Fig.~\ref{fig:ERT-comparison-d2}), e.g., on $F3$, $F6$-$F9$, $F14$, $F17$, and $F24$.
-However, there is also a large number of cases where the actual performance is worse than the theoretical one or even the ERT value of \vbss, e.g., $F1$, $F4$, $F5$, $F15$, and $F20$.
-For the function-dimension pairs where we observe a large gain over the \vbss, it is often the case that the ERT curve of $A_1$ is continued with that of $A_2$ after shifting the latter down to the switching point, for instance, switching from BFGS to CMA-ES as $\tau=3.98\cdot 10^{-6}$ on function $F14$ in 2D (see Fig.~\ref{fig:ERTs-bfgs-cmaes}).
+In Fig.~\ref{fig:ERT-comparison-d2} we show the actual performance gain calculated after executing the \vbsd (determined by the theoretical performance gain) on each function in 2D, and compare it with the theoretical performance prediction.
+We see several cases in which the actual performance $ERT(\vbsd)$ matches or even improves on the theoretical one $ERT_t(\vbsd)$.
+This is the case, e.g., for $F3$, $F6$-$F9$, $F14$, $F17$, and $F24$.
+However, there are also cases where the actual performance is worse than the theoretical one or even worse than the ERT value of the best static solver, the \vbss.
+This holds in particular for $F1$, $F4$, $F5$, $F15$, and $F20$.

+For the function-dimension pairs where we observe a large gain over the \vbss, it is often the case that the ERT curve of $A_1$ is continued with that of $A_2$ after shifting the latter down to the switching point.
+This can be seen, for instance, when switching from BFGS to CMA-ES at $\tau=10^{-5.4}$ on function $F14$ in 2D; see Fig.~\ref{fig:ERTs-bfgs-cmaes}.

-In all, the \vbsd outperforms the \vbss on 45 out of the 87 identified use cases (see Fig.~\ref{fig:ERT-impro-heatmap}).
-The highest actual performance gain (92\% relative reduction of the ERT w.r.t. the \vbss) is observed when switching from PSO to DE on $F22$ in 2D.
+Summarizing over all the use cases, we found that the \vbsd outperforms the \vbss on 48 out of the 86 identified use cases (see Fig.~\ref{fig:ERT-impro-heatmap}).
+The highest actual performance gain (90\% relative reduction of the ERT w.r.t. the \vbss) is observed when switching from PSO to DE on $F21$ in 2D.
 Also, switching from BFGS to CMA-ES on functions $F10$-$F14$ produces a high actual performance gain while the reverse switching scheme, i.e., from CMA-ES to BFGS, still achieves significant gain on functions $F8$ and $F9$.
-A notable observation from our experiments is that the actual performance gain can only be realized when $A_2$ is properly warm-started.
+A key observation from our experiments is that, as might be expected, the actual performance gain can only be realized when $A_2$ is properly warm-started.
 We will investigate the impact of the warm-starting procedure in the following sections.
+It should be noted, however, that there are some use-cases where the predicted performance can not at all be met when switching between the selected algorithms, indicating that we may either need different warm-staring techniques or that some other assumptions made when gluing together the performance curves in the theoretical performance prediction are not met.
+A possible explanation could also be that the algorithms focus on different parts of the search space.
+We leave this question for future investigation, as it would require a thorough investigation that -- in light of the high stochasticity of the algorithms~\cite{VermettenW0DB22} -- should be based on many more runs than what our data offer.